RevealBi/Documentation/en/general/dashboards-overview.md

 ![maximized visualization view](images/maximized-visualization.png)

-In this mode, you can also switch the maximized view to other visualizations or look at the data behind your chart by selecting the **small chart icon** in the top right corner.
+In this mode, you can also switch the maximized view to other visualizations by selecting the **small chart icon** in the top right corner.
 Different possibilities will be displayed depending on the starting visualization.
 The changes to the visualization will not be saved, unless you enter Edit mode (by selecting *Edit* from the overflow menu) and explicitly save the changes.

 ![chart change in visualization view mode](images/chart-change-visualization-view-mode.png)

-You can also switch views and look at the data behind your chart if you select on the **hash sign** icon in the top right corner of the Visualizations menu.
+You can also look at the data behind your chart if you select the **hash sign** icon.

 ![flip to grid](images/flip-grid.png)